 Candidates are required to pass Class 12 or equivalent examination with science subjects ( Physics, Chemistry and Biology) and English core in both Class 11 and 12 from a recognised board.

-Candidates must have completed the age of 17 years at the time of admission or as on 31st December, 2019
+He/she should have completed the age of 17 years at the time of admission or as on 31st December, 2019

-For foreign students any other equivalent qualification approved by the University will be allowed
+For foreign students any other equivalent qualification approved by the University will be allowed.

 Minimum required percentile